bambora-na/dev.na.bambora.com/source/docs/guides/3D_secure_2.md

         - auth_required (If set to true the transaction will not continue processing unless 3DS authentication is successful)

 - Payment API response:
-    - In addition to the eci code the payment response will also return a status field under the 3d_secure field.
+    - The payment response will return a status field under the 3d_secure field.
-        - status, string.
 Possible values are:
         - Success
         - Attempted
         - Rejected
         - Failed
         - Unavailable
         - Error
     - Challenge Redirection: In the case of a challenge flow the parameter names returned in the response will be changing:
         - 'md' will instead be named 'threeDSSessionData'
         - 'pa_res' will instead be named 'cres'